-Under the Certificate of Incorporation, Microchip is authorized to issue up to 900 million shares of common stock and up to 5 million shares of preferred stock, par value \$0.001 per share.
-Each outstanding share of common stock is, and all shares of common stock currently outstanding are, fully paid and nonassessable.
-No shares of preferred stock are currently outstanding.
-Our board of directors has the authority to repeal, alter or amend the Certificate of Incorporation and Bylaws or adopt new bylaws, subject to certain limitations set forth in the Bylaws.
+Pursuant to our Certificate of Incorporation, our board of directors has the authority, without stockholder approval except as required by the listing standards of the Nasdaq, to issue additional shares of our common stock.
+Our board of directors has the authority to repeal, alter or amend the Certificate of Incorporation and Bylaws or adopt new bylaws, subject to certain limitations set forth in the Bylaws and the DGCL.